Fake building: Design

 Most fake buildings are intended to resemble the design of surrounding buildings, with some exceptions.
 Some may also fail to blend in due to design flaws caused by the contained equipment, such as blacked-out windows; the lack of a roof, doorway, window panes, or some enclosed walls; gated extrusions and/or heavy fencing; warning signs; industrial doors and windows; unusually pristine landscaping; security cameras; and/or some components printed on.

-In municipalities that require public consultations for the construction of public facilities, the general public can command influence in the designs of fake buildings.
+In municipalities that require public consultations for the construction of public facilities, the general public can exert influence in the designs of fake buildings.
 When the City of Hoboken presented an initial design of a fake building to house a new flood pump station, some criticized it for looking more like a colonial townhouse and thus dishonoring the industrial heritage of the city.
-Ultimately, The final design was completely changed into a modern building with a similar design to a nearby transportation building.
+Ultimately, the final design was completely changed into a modern building with a similar design to a nearby transportation building.

 Some fake buildings have designs that imitate other structures to match their surrounding areas.
 For example, an electrical substation in an urban neighborhood of Washington, D.C. was disguised as an old train station, while another substation in a mixed commercial and residential area of D.C. imitated an office building.
 In a more rural area of Gaithersburg, Maryland, a substation was designed to look like a large barn with a metal silo beside it.